Pirates vs. Orioles Player Props Betting Odds

 MLB Props Today: Baltimore Orioles

-- The Orioles will hand the ball to Tyler Wells (2-1) for his seventh start of the season.
+- The Orioles will hand the ball to Kyle Gibson (4-2) for his ninth start of the season.

-- In six starts this season, he's earned a quality start in one of them.

-- Wells has seven starts in a row of five innings or more.

 |Opponent